mwojnars/hypertag/README.md

     ['Y', 'T', 'R', 'P', 'H', 'G', 'E', 'A']

-Functions do _not_ have to be explicitly registered as filters before use, which is in contrast to popular templating languages (Jinja, Django templates etc.).
+Functions do _not_ have to be explicitly registered as filters before use, unlike in popular templating languages (Jinja, Django templates etc.).

 <!---
 Hypertag defines a new operator not present in Python, the _pipeline_ (`:`), for use in expressions.